Lake Chapala Communities

 From Walmart (at the Carretera-Libramiento intersection) to Ajijic

 La Villita – Older gated community with two pools, large common grounds and tennis courts.

 La Floresta – Prestigious area with wide, cobblestone streets and boulevards, tree-lined and beautiful.
 Generally large properties and estates and no views.

 Riviera Alta – Quiet and private, yet close to town.
 Gated community above La Floresta with full facilities and tennis court.

-El Palmar Condominiums and Estates – Beautiful, European style homes built by renowned German architect and builder Siegfried Grotte.
+El Palmar Condominiums and Estates – Beautiful, European style homes and condominium complex built by renowned German architect and builder Siegfried Grotte.
 Overlooking Ajijic, on a smooth stone road that the builder himself funded.

 Ajijic – The Village of Ajijic, the heart of the action!
 There is a wide variety of homes from fabulous, large estates close to the lake, to smaller, town house style village homes.
 Many foreigners have bought and renovated, thus transforming the old village landscape.

 Upper Ajijic - Real village life among mostly Mexican businesses and homes.
 Some great views and a huge variety of homes to choose from.

 Mission del Lago - Older two story units attached to each other surrounding a pool and beautiful common grounds.